 Improvement in quality over time: A number of stakeholders from various stakeholder groups highlighted an upward trajectory in perceptions of the quality of PCE reports over time.
 Earlier on in the process, synthesis reports were noted by TERG members as being overly long and of being quite dense with poor readability of key findings, whereas more recent synthesis reports contained useful summary boxes to present key findings.
 This improvement in quality over time was attributed to the fact that it took the PCE teams most of the first year of the PCEs to understand the Global Fund business mode.
-This was due to the complexities of the Global Fund business mode.
-This was due to the TERG regarding expectations.
+This was due to the complexities of the Global Fund business model and the increased clarity and guidance from the TERG regarding expectations.
 There was also an impression from across stakeholder groups that the move to a Deep Dive approach had helped to improve report quality by giving increased focus to analysis.